How Much Does General Liability Insurance Cost in Mississippi?

 Average General Liability Insurance Costs in Mississippi by Business Size

 General liability premiums in Mississippi scale sharply with employee count.
 Sole proprietors pay around $52 monthly, while businesses with 20 to 49 employees average $1,529, nearly 30 times higher.
 The sharpest relative jump occurs between your fourth and fifth employee, where costs increase roughly 160%.
-More employees mean more customer interactions, job site activity, and potential claims, so insurers price accordingly.
+More employees mean more customer interactions, job site activity and potential claims, so insurers price accordingly.

 The table shows costs at each employee band; notice how premiums accelerate as headcount grows.

-Mississippi General Liability Insurance Cost Chart
+General Liability Insurance Cost in Mississippi Chart

 Average General Liability Insurance Costs in Mississippi by Industry